 - Soak your skewers in water for at least two hours.
-Slice your meat, cut it into two inch strips.
+Slice your meat, and cut it into two-inch strips.
 Season with the oil mixture and leave to sit for three hours.
 I left mine for longer because I had to go to work.

 - In my extraness, I had three slices of Agege Bread left, I ate two and cut one up into cubes, drizzled some olive oil and roasted garlic, baked for 7mins on 300F and voila!
 Agege bread croutons (I forgot to take a photo because I was eating them)

-- For the Salad part I used Lettuce, red onions, radishes, matchstick carrots an avocado as the veggies.
-Add these to your bowl with your suya, a few Agege Bread Croutons, some peanuts, drizzle some peanut sauce, stir it up and boom you have it.
+- For the Salad part, I used Lettuce, red onions, radishes, matchstick carrots and avocado as the veggies.
+Add these to your bowl with your suya, a few Agege Bread Croutons, and some peanuts, drizzle some peanut sauce, stir it up and boom you have it.
 Mad Ting Salad!